Jay Odjick: Career

 Odjick began in comics by self publishing a three issue black and white limited series called The Raven that he wrote and illustrated in 2004.
 Odjick is also the author and artist of the graphic novel Kagagi: The Raven, published by Arcana Studio in 2011.
 The titular character, Kagagi, is a hero loosely based on the trickster/hero character "Raven" from the Anishinabe.
-In the comic series, a young man named Matthew Carver inherits supernatural powers and uses them to keep an ancient evil known as Windigo, at bay.
-A television series based on the graphic novel called Kagagi began airing on Aboriginal Peoples Television Network (APTN) in Canada on October 5, 2014 and later on FNX in the United States.
-The series is a half-hour animated series produced by Odjick and Arcana's Sean Patrick O'Reilly.
-Kagagi, according to scholar Michael Sheyashe (Osage) is part of a trend by Native American writers and artists to create relevant heroes that are not confined to the tropes associated with dated stereotypes and romanticism.
+In the comic series, a young man named Matthew Carver inherits supernatural powers and uses them to keep an ancient evil known as Windigo at bay.
+A television 13-episode series based on the graphic novel called Kagagi began airing on Aboriginal Peoples Television Network (APTN) in Canada on October 5, 2014, and later on FNX in the United States and in Australia.
+The half-hour animated series, produced by Odjick and Arcana's Sean Patrick O'Reilly, aired in English, in Algonquin, and in a format that combines English with 20 percent Algonquin.
+According to scholar Michael Sheyashe (Osage), Kagagi is part of a trend by Native American writers and artists to create relevant heroes that are not confined to the tropes associated with dated stereotypes and romanticism.
 Odjick uses the character of Kagagi to entertain, but also to teach Anishinaabe culture and language.
-Odjick's artwork and the Kagagi graphic novel were used as the centerpiece title and branding of Mazinbiige, The Indigenous Graphic Novel Collection, a permanent collection at the Elizabeth Dafoe library at the University of Manitoba.
+His artwork and the Kagagi graphic novel were used as the centerpiece title and branding of Mazinbiige, The Indigenous Graphic Novel Collection, a permanent collection at the Elizabeth Dafoe Library at the University of Manitoba.

-In 2014, Jay was the Media Guest of Honour at Can-Con: The Conference on Canadian Content in Speculative Arts and Literature.
+In 2014, Odjick was the Media Guest of Honour at Can-Con: The Conference on Canadian Content in Speculative Arts and Literature.

-Jay's story First Hunt from MOONSHOT, named Best Book of 2015 (young adult category) by the School Library Journal, has been added to the curriculum of Queen's University's Comics and Graphic Novels Course, while the collection itself is being taught at the University of Ottawa's Comic Books and Graphic Novels Course.
+Odjick's short story "First Hunt", co-written with his brother Joel Odjick, appeared in Moonshot: The Indigenous Collection Volume I, which was recognized as the Best Book of 2015 in the young adult category by the School Library Journal.
+"First Hunt" has been added to the curriculum of Queen's University's Comics and Graphic Novels Course, while the collection itself is being taught at the University of Ottawa's Comic Books and Graphic Novels Course.

-In 2015, Jay’s work was part of the exhibit "Super Heroes: Art!
+In 2015, Odjick’s work was part of the exhibit "Super Heroes: Art!
 Action!
 Adventure!" at the Heard Museum, in Phoenix, Arizona.

-In 2017, Jay illustrated a children's book called Blackflies, which was written by the legendary children's author Robert Munsch.
+In 2017, Odjick illustrated a children's book called Blackflies, which was written by the legendary children's author Robert Munsch.
 In the book, a girl named Helen must save her little sister after she is carried away by blackflies.
 Odjick and Munsch teamed up once again with the 2019 children's book Bear for Breakfast.
 In this tale, a boy named Donovan decides to catch a bear to eat for breakfast, just like his grandfather used to.
 The story came out of a visit that In addition to illustration, Odijick also provided English-Algonquin and French-Algonquin translation.